alienverarslan/Solar_Power_Plant_Production_Prediction/README.md

 In addition to shared data, data enrichment can be done using data from open source data sources.

-The date range to be estimated has been determined as 01.12.2021 – 31.12.2021. in the generation table
+The date range to be estimated has been determined as 01.12.2021 – 31.12.2021.

+In the generation table:

-DateTime: specifies the time range in which the production was made in date-time format.
+* DateTime: specifies the time range in which the production was made in date-time format.

-Generation: Specifies the total production in MWh in the relevant hour range.
+* Generation: Specifies the total production in MWh in the relevant hour range.

-in the temperature table
+In the temperature table:

 DateTime: Specifies the time interval in which temperature variables are observed.
 AirTemperature: Specifies the air temperature in the hour range in Celsius.